jlecomte/ascom-telescope-cover-v2/README.md

 * **Analog Position Feedback:** If you happened to power up my original ASCOM-compatible telescope cover while it was not in its closed position, it would violently close because it assumed that it was in a closed position at startup.
 This is now fully resolved by using a servo with analog position feedback.
 Note that this feedback loop needs to be calibrated once.
 * **Magnets:** The cover will be held in place (in either open or closed position) by magnets, which means that the servo can be powered off when it is not moving, thereby completely eliminating the possibility of vibrations while imaging.
 * **PCB:** This new project uses a PCB that can be manufactured by a company like [PCB Way](https://www.pcbway.com/).
 This means that the final product is more compact and more reliable than when using a perforated circuit board as in my original project.
 * **Spectral Calibrator:** This project includes neon bulbs that can be remotely turned on or off.
 This is especially useful when doing spectroscopy. **Note:** You could technically modify this project to eliminate this (if you don't need it) or replace it with an EL panel if you would like to create a motorized flat panel.
-I have no need for this because I have [a wireless flat panel](https://github.com/jlecomte/ascom-wireless-flat-panel) and I don't operate my equipment remotely.
+I have no need for this because I have [a wireless flat panel](https://github.com/jlecomte/ascom-wireless-flat-panel) and while I do operate my equipment remotely, it is not located in a remote location (it is in my backyard, but it is nice to be able to fully control it from inside the house, or using a fully automated sequence).
 * **Better 3D Model:** This new version comes with a much improved 3D model and the final product is much sturdier than my original version.
 It also provides a simpler and cleaner attachment method to the OTA.
 * **Single Cable:** This new version only requires a USB type C cable connection for both power and data, whereas my original version required two cables (USB type C and 12V power)